nov05/gcp-adk-multiagent-systems/README.md

   adk run parent_and_subagents
   ```

-Task 3.
+## 👉 Task 3.
 Use session state to store and retrieve specific information

   ```bash
   adk web --allow_origins "regex:https://.*\.cloudshell\.dev"
   ```

-Task 4.
+## 👉 Task 4.
 Begin building a multi-agent system with a SequentialAgent

   ```bash
   cd ~/gcp-adk-multiagent-systems/adk_multiagent_systems
   adk web --allow_origins "regex:https://.*\.cloudshell\.dev" --reload_agents
   ```

-Task 5.
+## 👉 Task 5.
 Add a LoopAgent for iterative work

+  When prompted, enter a new character idea that you are interested in.
+Some ideas include:

+    ```text
+    that actress who invented the technology for wifi an exciting chef
+    key players in the worlds fair exhibitions
+    ```